silent-sea1119/mediasite/README.md

-# CDAC Mediasite
+# Circle's Mediasite

-A re-envisioning of the CDAC mediasite, the place to go for song charts and the like!
+A re-envisioning of the Circle mediasite, the place to go for song charts and the like!

 To get things up and running, here's "all" you have to do: